maxmarcon/live_select/README.md

 module.exports = {
     content: [
         ...
-        '../deps/live_select/lib/live_select/component.*ex'
+        '../deps/live_select/lib/live_select/component.*ex' <-- for a standalone app
+        '../../../deps/live_select/lib/live_select/component.*ex' <-- for an umbrella app
 ],

     ...
 }
 ```

+(Notice the different paths for a standalone or umbrella app)

 That's it!
 Now your `LiveSelect` component will use pre-configured daisyUI styles.

-**NOTE:** you might need an additional `..` in the path if your application is an umbrella app

 ## Showcase app